babel/notes/2018/2018-05/may-21.md

 - Babel/core could expose the configuration and plugins could configure itself based on the config
 - Use a shared helper?
 Like the JSX transform
 - We can use https://github.com/babel/babel/blob/c558dedd7b5ffacf4d462177857cc031e7f4efe0/packages/babel-core/src/transformation/file/file.js#L51-L61
+- Idea: Run a phase before presets/plugins which order/clean/configure Babel itself based on the configuration/context/etc. Just thoughts.
+-
+---

-- Move JSX comment logic from "Program" into "pre" step for other plugins, TS preset can read from the shared global Map
+Conclusion: Move JSX comment logic from "Program" into "pre" step for other plugins, TS preset can read from the shared global Map

-### Idea: reconfiguration phase

-- Run a phase before presets/plugins which order/clean/configure Babel itself based on the configuration/context/etc. Just thoughts.

 ## TC39 Meeting This Week